 The deferred capital grants account absorbs the timing differences arising from the different arrangements for accounting for the consumption of non-current assets to the financing of those assets by capital grants.

-The account is credited with capital grants that have been applied to finance capital expenditure via the movements in reserves statement.
-The capital grants are then released to the general fund via the movement in reserves statement to offset the write downs of the historical costs of assets as they are consumed by depreciation and impairment or written off on disposal.
+The account is credited with capital grants that have been applied to finance capital expenditure via the Movements in Reserves Statement.
+The capital grants are then released to the general fund via the Movement in Reserves Statement to offset the write downs of the historical costs of assets as they are consumed by depreciation and impairment or written off on disposal.

 Pension reserve

-The pensions reserve absorbs the timing differences arising from the different arrangements for accounting for post employment benefits and for funding benefits in accordance with statutory provisions.
-The debit balance on the reserve shows the shortfall in the benefits earned by past and current employees and the resources the Executive has set aside to meet them.
+The pensions reserve absorbs the timing differences arising from the different arrangements for accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
+The debit balance on the reserve shows the shortfall in the benefits earned by past and current employees and the resources the PTE has set aside to meet them.
 The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.

-The Authority has the following unusable reserves:
+The ITA has the following unusable reserves:

 Capital adjustment account

-This account sets out the cumulative capital financing costs made to the Executive to support its capital programme.
-The account is debited with the capital grants which the ITA makes to the Executive via the movements in reserves statement.
+This account sets out the cumulative capital financing costs made to the PTE to support its capital programme.
+The account is debited with the capital grants which the ITA makes to the PTE via the Movements in Reserves Statement.
 The account is credited with amounts which the ITA has set aside to finance the expenditure.

 Defined benefit pension scheme